- Question: When are the visiting hours?

 - Question: How often will a physician or health professional visit?

-- Physicians generally see patients upon admission and once every 30 days thereafter.
-However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
+- Physicians generally see patients within 72 hours of admission and once every 30 days thereafter.
+Our nursing professionals are in constant contact with all of the physicians that visit the facility.
 Some insurance companies require that physicians visit more often.
-Check with our nursing staff for further information.
+Please check with our nursing staff for further information.

 - Question: Can I take my loved one home for a visit?

-- Patients may have a leave of absence only with MD authorization, which can be arranged through nursing staff.
-The resident or responsible party upon arrival and departure must sign the LOA (leave of absence) book, located at the nursing stations.
+- Patients who wish to leave the facility for a short period of time must have written MD authorization, which can be arranged through nursing staff.
+The resident or responsible party upon arrival and departure must alert the charge nurse and sign the LOA (leave of absence) book, located at the nursing stations.

 - Question: Can my loved one receive mail?